 Karen earned a B.A. in Political Science from Pace University in NYC.
 She lives North of New York City with her family including two foster-fail cats, Justin and Jolene.

-Natalie earned her Bachelor's Degree from the University of Pittsburgh in Legal Studies, Administration of Justice, French, and Mathematics.
-She received her Master's Degree from The George Washington University in Secondary Mathematics Education.
-After working as a collegiate mathematics instructor for over a decade, Natalie is proud to take her passion for animal welfare full-time with Animal Wellness Action.
+Natalie earned her bachelor’s degree from the University of Pittsburgh in Legal Studies, Administration of Justice, French, and Mathematics.
+She received her master’s degree from The George Washington University in Secondary Mathematics Education.
+After working as a collegiate mathematics instructor for over a decade, Natalie is proud to take her passion for animal welfare full-time with Animal Wellness Action and the Center for a Humane Economy

-Currently residing in Pittsburgh, Pennsylvania, Natalie helped found Humane Action Pittsburgh, a grassroots organization advancing animal protection through education, policy, and community action.
-She has helped to pass dozens of local laws, including PA's first ban on circus animal performances.
-She is passionate about farm animal protection, reducing single-use plastic, and ensuring existing laws are properly enforced.
+Currently residing in Pittsburgh, Penn., Natalie helped found Humane Action Pittsburgh, a grassroots organization advancing animal protection through education, policy, and community action.
+She has helped pass dozens of local laws, including Pennsylvania’s first ban on circus animal performances.

 Tamara’s 30-year career included founding and running a successful nonprofit and working in busy, high profile law firms.
 She was also a volunteer Emergency Medical Technician (EMT) and EMT instructor.